HenIsTheMan/AI_A2/README.md

 # AI_A2

-## Actions (made up of 1 or more states, can only perform when it's your turn and your unit is idle)
+## Activity (made up of 1 or more states, can only perform when it's your turn and your unit is idle)

 * Do nth (Idle)
 * Patrol (Idle -----> Patrol -----> Idle)